 Grout Ideas for a Small Kitchen

 As you can see, we didn’t grout yet.
-I had a hard time making a decision on the colour.
+I had a hard time making a decision on the color.
 But after sitting with it for a while, I think I made a decision.
-I know I’m going to go with something light, prehaps a light grey or white grout.
+I know I’m going to go with something light, perhaps a light grey or white grout.

 It seems to work best with this style of tile.